Alex Thomson (journalist): Life and career

-In June 2012, Alex Thomson's vehicle, in which he and other journalists were travelling while covering the Syrian uprising, came under fire and was forced to take evasive action.
-According to Thomson and others present, this was the result of a small group from the Free Syrian Army who intentionally attempted to have the team killed in no-man's land by the government forces as a propaganda stunt to discredit Damascus.
+In June 2012, Thomson's vehicle, in which he and other journalists were travelling while covering the Syrian uprising, came under fire and took evasive action.
+According to Thomson and others present, this was the result of a small group from the Free Syrian Army who attempted to have the team killed in no-man's land by the government forces as a propaganda stunt to discredit Damascus.

-In 2012, Thomson turned his journalistic attention to the events associated with the administration and liquidation of Rangers FC, with Phil Mac Giolla Bhain concentrating on the tax avoidance and corporate governance issues of Rangers.
+In 2012, Thomson turned his attention to the events associated with the administration and liquidation of Rangers FC, with Phil Mac Giolla Bhain concentrating on the tax avoidance and corporate governance issues of Rangers.
 Thomson produced a number of Channel 4 News reports as well as blog posts on this topic.
 He contributed the foreword to Phil Mac Giolla Bhain's book Downfall: How Rangers FC Self Destructed.

 In addition to his broadcast journalism, he has written a travel book on cycling across India, Ram Ram India, published by Harper Collins India, Smokescreen: The Media, The Censors, The Gulf, about media coverage of Operation Desert Storm in the Gulf War, and numerous articles on media and wider issues relating to journalism.